brianhouse/open_circuits/guide/neopixels.md

 ## general

-the idea is to match the power and control voltages
+The idea is to match the power and control voltages

 https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections